ec-edelivery/dynamic-discovery-federated-infrastructure/README.md

     # 'clean restart' the PoC environment
     docker compose down -v && docker compose up -d

+Before running starting the PoC environment, make sure that log files in the `logs` directory have read and write permissions for all users.
+If not, run the following command:

+    chmod a+rw logs/*

 Simple smoke tests to resolve A records.
 The purpose of the test is to verify that the DNS server is running and resolving the DNS queries.
 Result for all queries should be the IP address 127.0.0.1

     # Test 1